usesaaskit/.github/profile/README.md

 # Welcome to UseSaaSKit

-[**UseSaaSKit**](https://usesaaskit.com) is a ready-to-use **Next.js** SaaS template designed to accelerate the development process for modern SaaS products.
+[**UseSaaSKit**](https://usesaaskit.com) is a ready-to-use NextJS Supabase SaaS template designed to accelerate the development process for modern SaaS products.
 With an array of built-in features, this template allows you to focus on building your product instead of dealing with boilerplate setup.

 ## 🚀 Features